This post may contain affiliate links. Please read my disclosure and privacy policy.

 When to use less water

-The most common flax egg ratio is 1:3, meaning one tablespoon of ground flax seed to 3 tablespoons of water.
+The most common flax egg ratio is 1:3, meaning one tablespoon of ground flaxseed to 3 tablespoons of water.
 However, you can use less water for the flax egg when making something with a very runny batter, like quick bread.

-When making banana bread or cake that calls for more than one regular egg, try using a 1:2 ratio (1 T ground flax + 2 T water) for the flax egg replacement.
+- When making banana bread or cake that calls for more than one regular egg, try using a 1:2 ratio (1 T ground flax + 2 T water) for the flax egg replacement.

-If you want cookies to be less moist in the center, the 1:2 ratio works best in that case, too.
+- If you want cookies to be less moist in the center, the 1:2 ratio works best in that case, too.

-How to Use Flaxseed Egg Replacer
+How to Use Flax Eggs

 Use flax eggs in recipes like: